janwilmans/guidelines/README.md

 ## Oh wait, there is more!

 Well there are [more details](guidelines_details.md) but I think if you follow the above guidelines, you are well on your way to writing decent code!
-You can see that the `guidelines` are quite 'bold', like 'do not use reinterpret_cast'.
+As you can see the above guidelines are quite bold, like: "do not use reinterpret_cast".
-And I can hear you think "but, sometimes".
+And I can hear you think "but, sometimes...".

 EXACTLY: **sometimes** you need it.

 And that is why (I repeat) these are guidelines, not rigid rules.
 If you can justify (to yourself): yes, I see the guidelines, but this case is special, then by all means, deviate.
 However, make it explicit.
-You may consider wrapping that `reinterpret_cast` you need into a function and let the name explain the purpose or the reason **why** it is needed.
+You may consider wrapping that `reinterpret_cast` you need into a function and let the function name explain the purpose or the reason **why** it is needed.

+## Feedback very welcome!

-Finally, I invite you to read and study the [details](guidelines_details.md).
-Let me know if you agree, disagree, have suggestions for improvements.
+Finally, I encourage you to review and delve into the [details](guidelines_details.md).
+Please share your thoughts, whether you agree, disagree, or have suggestions for enhancements.
 This document is alive and will evolve over time.
 Let's make it better together!

+You can find me as @janwilmans on Twitter/X or just create an issue on this repo and discuss.

 I'm looking forward to hearing from all of you!